Jennifer Lawrence and Cooke Maroney's Wedding: All the Details

 And as for the guest list, one can assume that plenty of J. Law's famous friends will be there, including Adele and Bradley Cooper.

-All in all, the Belcourt and the menu is very on brand for Jennifer and Cooke.
+All in all, the Belcourt of Newport and the menu is very on brand for Jennifer and Cooke.
 After all, Cooke is an art dealer, meaning he has an appreciation for the fine restoration of the residence built in the 1890s.

 For a moment, fans believed that the Silver Linings Playbook star and Maroney were secretly married on Sept.
 16. They were spotted at a New York City courthouse with a group of friends, which prompted the rumors.
 But now it's clear that the two were simply picking up their wedding certificate in anticipation of her nuptials.